iamabhishekchakraborty/djangoProject/readme.md

 #### Create the heroku app and upload the django project
 - `heroku create <appname>` if no appname is specified heroku will  assign a random name
+  - for an already existing heroku app to set the remote to the local repository use `heroku git:remote -a <appname>`
-- (additional step - if there is need/feel to change the appname need to repoint the heroku git remote to a different one) -- `heroku apps:rename <newappname>`
+- (additional step - if there is need/feel to change the appname need to repoint the heroku git remote to a different one)
+  - `heroku apps:rename <newappname>`
--- if appname already changed via web-ui then need to update the heroku remote URL `git remote set-url heroku <newurl>` -- `heroku git:remote -a <appname> -r <remote>`
+  - if appname already changed via web-ui then need to update the heroku remote URL `git remote set-url heroku <newurl>`
+  - `heroku git:remote -a <appname> -r <remote>`
-- `git push heroku main` (push the app to heroku repository - this will upload the app, package it in dyno, run `collectstatic` and start the site)
+- `git push heroku main` (push the app to heroku repository - this will upload the app, package it in dyno, run `collectstatic` and start the site) - point to note heroku will only deploy/consider code pushed to main branch, pushing code to another branch of `heroku remote` has no effect
+  - the above will push the command from your local repository main branch to your heroku remote
+  - if you want to deploy code to heroku from non-main branch of local repository use `git push heroku non-mainbranchname:main` to ensure it's pushed to remote main branch
 - for the first time to setup the database tables to be used by the applications need to perform the migrate operation `heroku run python manage.py migrate`
 - create the administration superuser `heroku run python manage.py createsuperuser`
 - to open the site/app `heroku open`

+To reset/purge an apps Heroku git repository use `heroku-repo` plugin `heroku plugins:install heroku repo`
+`heroku repo:reset --app <appname>`

 To get the list of addons and their price-tier and state(in our case heroku-postgresql database add-on) `heroku addons`